 If a person was recently exposed to the virus, they can prevent it from taking hold using PEP.
 This is an emergency option.

-PEP is most effective when a person takes it as soon as they suspect exposure to HIV and within 72 hours.
-When a person does this, PEP can prevent HIV.
+PEP is most effective when a person takes it as soon as they suspect exposure to HIV and within

-The World Health Organization (WHO) estimate that when people take it correctly, the 28-day course of PEP reduces the risk of HIV infection by over 80%.
+The World Health Organization (WHO) estimate that when people take it correctly, the 28-day course of PEP reduces the risk of HIV infection by

 Certain lifestyle factors can play a role in the progression of HIV.
 A person can adopt strategies to boost their immune system, including:

 - Avoiding infections: Take steps to protect against infections and illnesses, and get regular vaccinations, if the doctor recommends it.